amartincolby/Rust-Quick-Guide/README.md

 exclamation mark, like `println!`.
 This mark indicates that this command is a "macro".
 Macros are _old_ in programming, having been first used in the 50's and added to Lisp in 1963.
-A macro is something that evaluates a string of characters and then interprets it at runtime.
-A macro, when compiled, usually "expands" into a larger amount of code.
+A macro is something that evaluates a string of tokens and then interprets it at compile time.
+A macro, when compiled, "expands" into a larger amount of code.
 You can think of a macro as a compiler that transforms provided glyphs into an implementation.
 A programmer could genuinely implement their own programming language within a macro.
 Macros are